CivicTechYYC/Blockchain-Donation-Guide/README.md

 ### What else are they good for?

 In fact, because they're just tokens, they can represent anything.
-Sometimes tokens can represent shares in a company (aka a 'Security Token', sometimes they represent votes or membership in a club or group (called 'Utility Tokens', or a certificate of ownership for a one-of-a-kind real or digital thing (a 'Non-fungible Token').
+Sometimes tokens can represent shares in a company (aka a 'Security Token', sometimes they represent votes or membership in a club or group (called 'Utility Tokens'), or a certificate of ownership for a one-of-a-kind real or digital thing (a 'Non-fungible Token').

 ### What are some better known Token-Based Assets?